Donald Trump Will Never Recover From Capitol Riots, Former White House Official Says

-In an interview with MSNBC broadcast on Saturday, former White House Communications Director Anthony Scaramucci said that President Donald Trump will never recover from the riots at the U.S. Capitol.
+In an interview with MSNBC that was broadcast on Saturday, former White House Communications Director Anthony Scaramucci said that President Donald Trump will never recover from the riots at the U.S. Capitol.

 Per Raw Story, host Alex Witt kicked off the segment by pointing out that dozens of banks and businesses have blacklisted Trump, accusing him of inciting violence.

-In addition, Trump was recently banned from virtually all major social media platforms, Shopify took his stores offline and several major banks — including Deutsche bank — severed all ties with him.
+In addition, Trump was recently banned from virtually all major social media platforms, Shopify took his stores offline and several major banks -- including Deutsche Bank -- severed all ties with him.

 "I don't see how he will revive that brand.
 People say he got through bankruptcies and all this other stuff, but this is totally different," Scaramucci said, stressing that the commander-in-chief cannot recover from the scandal because he will always be considered a "domestic terrorist."

-He also predicted that the president will be held legally accountable for pressuring Georgia Secretary of State Brian Kemp to intervene in the 2020 presidential election.
+He also predicted that the president will be held legally accountable for pressuring Georgia Secretary of State Brad Raffensperger to intervene in the 2020 presidential election.

 Furthermore, according to Scaramucci, the Senate's impeachment trial could uncover more criminal behavior and prove that the president and his allies were directly involved in organizing and inciting the deadly riots at the U.S. Capitol.